-Nayib Bukele Is Using Bitcoin to Rebrand El Salvador—and Authoritarianism
+El Salvador Is Betting on Bitcoin to Rebrand the Country — and Strengthen the President's Grip

 Since taking office, Bukele has projected an image of ruthless efficiency.
 In February 2020, he and a group of armed soldiers stormed into parliament in order to pressure lawmakers to pass his budget plan.
 He has slashed rates of gang violence, with the country’s homicide rate falling from 51 per 100,000 in 2018 to 19 per 100,000 in 2020 (Experts debate whether this is a result of Bukele’s security policy, gang trends independent of him, or a secretive quid pro quo deal he may have struck with gang leaders).
 He adopted a hardline response to COVID-19, ordering one of the world’s most stringent lockdowns and giving security forces the right to put any rule-breakers in detention centers, a move human rights watchdogs say led to violent repression.

 The unprecedented popularity Bukele has enjoyed has allowed him to move faster than Latin America observers expected to take anti-democratic steps, such as intervening in the judiciary, Breda says.
-“For many other sort of authoritarian governments in the region, it took [many] years to do the things that Bukele has done in such a sweeping way.
+“For many other sort of authoritarian governments in the region, it took years to do the things that Bukele has done in such a sweeping way.
 The pace is definitely surprising.”

 ‘Bitcoin is costing the country dearly’